caiyh63/caiyh63.github.io/_pages/about.md

 ## News

+**02/2025** Congretulations on the acceptance of manuscript "Inhomogeneity of the seasonal distribution of tropical cyclogenesis over the western North Pacific associated with the out-of-phase change in genesis frequency between summer and autumn" in _Atmos.
+Res._

 **01/2025** Congretulations on the acceptance of manuscript "Environmental features related to the decadal variation of South China Sea tropical cyclogenesis in the context of summer monsoon" in _Environ.
 Res.
 Lett._

 **07/2024**  Congratulations on obtaining the CSC scholarship